david-macmahon/DirWalkers.jl/README.md

 constraints apply for `fileq` and `outq`.

 `extraspec` is an optional specification for additional file agents that will be started after the directory agents start.
-Ir must be in the same format as `fagentspec`.
+It must be in the same format as `fagentspec`.
 This is useful when one host will be running the directory agents in-process and other hosts will be running the file agents remotely.
 To utilize the host resources that the directory agents had been using, additional